linkedin/cruise-control/README.md

     * Rebalance the cluster

 ### Quick Start ###
+0. Only needed if you want to use `CruiseControlMetricsReporter` for metrics collection.
+The metrics reporter will periodically sample the Kafka raw metrics on the broker and send them to a Kafka topic.
+    * ```./gradlew jar```
+    * Copy `./cruise-control-metrics-reporter/build/libs/cruise-control-metrics-reporter.jar` to your Kafka server dependency jar folder.
+For Apache Kafka, the folder would be `core/build/dependant-libs-SCALA_VERSION/`
+    * Modify Kafka server configuration to set `metric.reporters` to `com.linkedin.kafka.cruisecontrol.metricsreporter.CruiseControlMetricsReporter`
+    * Start the Kafka server
 1. Modify config/cruisecontrol.properties to
     * fill in `bootstrap.servers` and `zookeeper.connect` to the Kafka cluster to be monitored.
     * set `metric.sampler.class` to your implementation (the default sampler class is CruiseControlMetricsReporterSampler)